I’ve decided to join the ranks of those who’ve built a personal boat.

 Skip forward some decades to maybe 10 years ago and I got to paddle a canoe in a lake.
 This time I managed to stay dry.

-Skip forward a few more years and I and my wife staying at Poplar Creek Bed and Breakfast in Minnesota were able to take a canoe out for the day.
+Skip forward a few more years and my wife and I staying at Poplar Creek Bed and Breakfast in Minnesota were able to take a canoe out for the day.
 We paddled part of one lake, then dragged it out of the water and portaged about a quarter mile, up and over a ridge, to another lake where we then paddled to the far end, beached it and took a short walk to a nice group of waterfalls.
 Once again I managed to stay dry and we both had a great time.

 I enjoy wood working and over the last few years I’ve been looking at various canoe and kayak plans.
-All the usual places, Bear Mountain Boats, Guillemot Kayaks, Chesapeake Light Craft, NorthWest Canoe and many others were discovered during my internet research.
+All the usual places, Bear Mountain Boats, Guillemot Kayaks, Chesapeake Light Craft, NorthWest Canoe and many others, were discovered during my internet research.
 Of course I also did many generic searches admiring all the assorted photos of canoes and kayaks that others have completed.

 Most of this time was spent vacillating between a canoe or a kayak.
-I felt the kayak would be more enjoyable for me but my long ago experience held me back.
+I felt the kayak would be more enjoyable for me but my long ago pool experience held me back.
 I also really like the lines and appearance of the kayak compared to a canoe.
 But, the positive canoe experiences I had was swaying me towards them over kayaks.
 What finally helped firm up my decision was a combination of factors.

 First off, I’m not small.
 I stand about 6′ 2″ and usually somewhere between 210 and 220.
-Upon discovering the Resolute plan from Bear Mountain Boats and seeing that it is designed for a larger paddler while still being a reasonable (to me) length and that it’s designed for general recreational/trip use and not really intended for white water rivers or surf or any of the other things I don’t ever plan on doing.
+I discovered the Resolute plan from Bear Mountain Boats and saw that it is designed for a larger paddler while still being a reasonable (to me) in length and that it’s designed for general recreational/trip use and not really intended for white water rivers or surf or any of the other things I don’t ever plan on doing.
 I still had reservations until I spoke with a coworker who spends a lot of his free time outdoors.
 He and his wife dumped their canoe and went with kayaks and have never looked back.
 We had a good talk and it was starting to sway me to the kayak side.
-Finally I found a local business that offers kayak classes for both beginners (simple how to paddle, etc.) and for intermediate levels (self rescuing, rolling, etc.) and I am sold.
+Finally I found a local business that offers kayak classes for both beginners (simple how to paddle, etc.) and for intermediate levels (self rescuing, rolling, etc.) and I am now sold.

-Before I start to make any major purchases I will take the classes first just to be sure, but I’m at least 90% set in my decision on a kayak as my (first?) boat.
+Before I start to make any major purchases I will take the classes first just to be sure, but I’m at least 90% set in my decision on a kayak as my first boat.
 Who knows if more may be in my future….

 This blog will be dedicated to my entire build process including not only what I did, but why I did it, how much time and money has gone into it and any other details that I would have liked to see when I was doing my research.
 I won’t hold back on mistakes either.
 If I make them (and I expect to) I’ll share them and if or how I fixed them.